-- 7. The SA is a process that continues throughout the preparation of the LDP.
-So far, the appraisal has included several stages and reports.
+- 7. The SA is a process that occurs throughout the preparation of the LDP.
+The appraisal has included several stages and reports.
 These demonstrate the feedback process between plan making and the sustainability appraisal, allowing sustainability considerations to be integrated into the LDP during preparation. - 8.
-The SA reports from earlier stages of appraisal are available on the Bridgend Borough Council website.
+The SA reports from earlier stages of appraisal are available on the Bridgend County Borough Council website.